ducandu/spygame/README.md

 be found [here](www.github.com/sven1977/spygame/tree/master/examples/maze_runner).
 These directories contain the necessary SpriteSheets, level background images and level setup (collision layers, background images, position and class of the player, etc..).

-This should give you a level like:
+This should give you a level like this:

 ![The Lost Vikings](https://raw.githubusercontent.com/sven1977/spygame/master/examples/maze_runner/screen1.png)

-in which you can control the Agent via the four arrow keys (up, down, left, right).
+You can control the Agent via the four arrow keys (up, down, left, right).

-#####NOTE: All graphics we use here are taken from the game "The Lost Vikings" (c) by Silicon and Synapse (now Blizzard Entertainment Inc.).
-Please only use these for demonstration purposes.
+<b>NOTE: All graphics used here are taken from the game "The Lost Vikings" (c) 1992 by Silicon and Synapse (now Blizzard Entertainment Inc.).
+Please only use these for demonstration purposes.</b>

+### Next steps
 If you would like to create more complex levels (or entire Games with many Screens and Levels), read the spygame documentation, in which we'll create a full-blown 2D platformer Level.